AdobeDocs/commerce-knowledge-base.en/help/faq/general/can-i-schedule-content-staging-updates-for-prices-in-a-shared-catalog.md

 ---
 # Can I schedule Content Staging updates for prices in a shared catalog?

-Adobe Commerce does not offer the functionality of scheduling a price update ([Content Staging](https://experienceleague.adobe.com/docs/commerce-admin/content-design/staging/content-staging.html)) for one or more products in a shared catalog.
+Adobe Commerce doesn't offer the functionality of scheduling a price update ([Content Staging](https://experienceleague.adobe.com/docs/commerce-admin/content-design/staging/content-staging.html)) for one or more products in a shared catalog.

-That means you cannot schedule such a price update directly from the **Set Pricing and Structure** menu of the Commerce Admin panel (there is no **Schedule New Update** button in this menu).
+That means you can't schedule such a price update directly from the **Set Pricing and Structure** menu of the Commerce Admin panel (there is no **Schedule New Update** button in this menu).

 Still, you may use alternative methods and schedule a price update for: